Thai Red Curry

 Instructions

-• Add chicken, 1/2 cup of water, the remaining coconut cream, lime juice, kefir lime leaves, and lemongrass.
+• Add the protein: Add chicken, 1/2 cup of water, the remaining coconut cream, lime juice, kefir lime leaves, and lemongrass.
 Stir in green beans and red chili.
-Reduce to medium-low heat and simmer for 20 minutes with the lid on, ensuring the chicken cooks through while the vegetables remain crisp.
+Reduce the heat to medium-low and simmer for 20 minutes with the lid on, ensuring the chicken cooks through while the vegetables remain crisp.

 Nutrition